 XMLHttpRequest: withCredentials property

-The XMLHttpRequest.withCredentials property is a boolean value that indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies, authorization headers or TLS client certificates.
+The XMLHttpRequest.withCredentials property is a boolean value that indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies, authentication headers or TLS client certificates.
 Setting withCredentials has no effect on same-origin requests.

 In addition, this flag is also used to indicate when cookies are to be ignored in the response.
 The default is false.
 XMLHttpRequest responses from a different domain cannot set cookie values for their own domain unless withCredentials is set to true before making the request.
 The third-party cookies obtained by setting withCredentials to true will still honor same-origin policy and hence can not be accessed by the requesting script through document.cookie or from response headers.